nhquana2/smart-parking-system-web/.github/instructions/general.instructions.md

 -   DB schema will be provided for you, if not, please ask or clarify when I forget or provide missing information
 -   For authentication, I'm using Firebase Auth, keep it simple using token-based authentication for endpoints, use built-in FastAPI (e.g Depends) where applicable.
 -   Use routers for API endpoints
+-   Keep the codebase structure modular, with separate files for models, routers, utils, etc.

 # Frontend

--   Employs a dashboard for manager of the parking system, with navbar on the left), with login and permission checking
+-   Employs a dashboard for manager of the parking system, with navbar on the left, with login and permission checking
+-   Use Vite as the build tool
 -   Main color: Blue
 -   Uses React
 -   For styling, use TailwindCSS (and also shacdn/ui if necessary)